g-now-zero/server-projects/Win2019ServADDS/README.md

    <img src="https://pve.proxmox.com/pve-docs/images/screenshot/pve-installation.png" width="800">
    </p>

          In the screenshot above, you can see the Proxmox VE installation process.
-During the installation, you will be prompted to select your language, time zone, keyboard layout, and other important settings.
+During the installation, you are prompted to select a language, time zone, keyboard layout, and other important network settings.
 You will also need to create a root password for the Proxmox
          VE web interface.
 Once the installation is complete, you can log in to the Proxmox VE web interface and start creating virtual machines.
-I completed this using my network diagram for proper parameters.
+I completed this using my network diagram for specific parameters.

 ### 2. Download the Windows 11, Server 2019 and VirtIO Windows Drivers and upload ISOs to Proxmox VE.
 These ISOs are required to install Windows 11 and Server 2019, and to install VirtIO drivers for optimal performance: